 For year ends 31 December 2019 and onwards, the long awaited new accounting standard regarding leases (NZ IFRS 16 Leases) comes into effect.

-This Cheat Sheet has been produced as a high-level overview of the practical complexities that property leases may create for those entities adopting NZ IFRS 16.
+This Cheat Sheet has been produced as a high-level overview of why lease population completeness is important, and the steps an entity can take to confirm the completeness of their lease population upon adopting NZ IFRS 16.

 Need assistance with your adoption of NZ IFRS 16?

 BDO IFRS Advisory is a dedicated service line available to assist entities in adopting NZ IFRS 16.
 Further details are provided on the following page for your information.

 What is covered in the Cheat Sheet

 In order to navigate through this area of NZ IFRS 16, this Cheat Sheet is broken down into the following sections: